Dashboard Overview

 - **Emails sent:** recent email volume from broadcasts, sequence steps, and automation email actions.
 A sudden drop can mean sending paused, targeting narrowed, or a delivery connection needs attention.

 - **Active automations:** workflows that are currently available to process subscribers.
-Review this when a flow should be running but subscribers are not moving through it.
+Review this number when a flow should be running but subscribers are not moving through it.

 - **Tags and subscriber organization:** labels used to organize subscribers for targeting, preferences, and behavior tracking.

 Use shorter time ranges when you are checking a recent launch, campaign, import, or workflow change.
-Use longer time ranges when you want to understand subscriber growth, send consistency, or the overall pace of the workspace.
+Use longer time ranges when you want to review subscriber growth, send consistency, or the overall pace of the workspace.

 ## Recommended Next Steps